 Getting to Ljubljana

 All flights to and from Ljubljana are operated through the Ljubljana Jože Pučnik Airport, which is located 25 km from the city centre.
-There are more than 220 direct weekly flights to and from 29 destinations to 22 countries, which are provided by 7 regular airlines.
+Between October 2018 and March 2019 passengers will be able to choose from 221 scheduled flights a week direct from Ljubljana to 25 destinations in 19 countries with ten different airlines.
+A new addition is a service to Moscow operated by Russia’s Aeroflot.

 Adria is a member of the Star Alliance network, which confirms that Adria is a modern and efficient airline, meeting all safety, technical and commercial standards and requirements.